Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Wave-optics Rendering of Translucent Primitives for Computer-generated Holography

-Our approach takes as input a set of multi-view images that are turned into 2D Gaussians representing a 3D scene.
-These Gaussians are then converted to a hologram that can optionally be time multiplexed.
-We briefly review the relevant background on Gaussian-based scene representations and existing work on \emph{smooth-phase} Gaussian wave splatting, before introducing our \emph{random-phase} CGH algorithm, which uniquely enables a time-multiplexed image formation.
-Moreover, we derive bounds on the achieved bandwidth utilization and defocus behavior to formalize the benefits of our approach.
+Our approach takes as input a set of multi-view images that are turned into \textit{translucent} 2D primitives (primitives with continuous alpha values ranging from 0 to 1) representing a 3D scene.
+These primitives are then converted to time-multiplexed holograms through random-phase sampling.
+We briefly review the relevant background on emerging primitive-based scene representations (e.g. Gaussian splats \cite{kerbl3Dgaussians, huang20242d}) and existing work on \emph{smooth-phase} Gaussian wave splatting, before introducing our \emph{random-phase} wave splatting algorithm, which uniquely leverages a time-multiplexed image formation for accurate alpha blending of arbitrary geometric primitives.